jeet1912/three-scene-react/README.md

   - Highlights selected object with a wireframe material.

 - **Natural‑Language Control**
-  - Enter commands like “add sphere at x:1 y:2 z:0”, “move box by 1 on X”, “delete car”, “search car”, or simply “list”.
+  - Enter commands like “add sphere at x:1 y:2 z:0”, “move box by 1 on X”, “delete car”, “search car”, or simply “list all objects”.
-  - Backed by a local LLM API (e.g. Llama3) on `http://localhost:11434/api/chat`.
+  - Backed by a local LLM API (e.g. Llama3) on `http://localhost:11434/api/chat` through Ollama.

 - **Orbit & Sky**
   - `OrbitControls` for free camera navigation.